-- Official scores on the GRE general test (sent electronically by ETS) and, if the applicant is not from an English-speaking country, official TOEFL scores (sent electronically by ETS).
+- If the applicant is not from an English-speaking country, official TOEFL scores (sent electronically by ETS).

 - A writing sample of no more than 25 pages in length.
 Writing samples should be substantial papers written in an upper-division or graduate literature course; it could also be a portion of a Master thesis.